PGPerez/run_analysis.R/README.md

 ##
 ## merge activity levels
 ##
-## Created "1st Tidy Data by "extracting mean and standard deviation for featutes
+## Created "1st Tidy Data by "extracting mean and standard deviation for features
 ##

 ## Examine Tidy Data 1 using head and str functions